netanel-haber/chatgpt-custom-instructions/README.md

-<h3>What would you like ChatGPT to know about you to provide better responses?</h3>
+### What would you like ChatGPT to know about you to provide better responses?

 ```md
 Be terse.
 I'm a programmer, and my utmost focus is readable, simple code.